irmattg/search-wikipedia/README.md

 ## Wikipedia Search Tool

-To add:
+### To add:
-• an error message when no results found
+1. an error message when no results found
-• pagination when there's more than one page of results
+2. pagination when there's more than one page of results
-• typeahead.js
+3. typeahead.js

--Irma
+- irma